 Researchers and Scientists Say Otherwise

-For the past couple of decades, scientists have been trying to discover the effects video games and what will happen to children who are exposed to them at an early age.
+For the past couple of decades, scientists have been trying to discover the effects of video games and what will happen to children who are exposed to them at an early age.
 As it turns out, video games are beneficial for brain functions and problem-solving.
 Naturally, it depends on the type of game a person is playing, but more on that later.

 One of the first things you might notice is improved coordination.
 People often believe that children are only staring at the screen, but they are improving their coordination.
 Regardless of the game they play, there is always something that they need to do in order to progress or finish the game.